hyurl/schematize/README.md

 **Utilities to ensure object structures and perform pattern matching.**

-For many reasons, an API may not return the data as what we want them to be.
-For example, we expect a JSON response should have a `foo` property of `number` type, however, the server provide it as a numeric `string`, or even worse it doesn't exist at all, or is set `null`, which would cause the client to crash if the exception is not handled well.
+For many reasons, an API may not return the data to what we want them to be.
+For example, we expect a JSON response should have a `foo` property of `number` type, however, the server provides it as a numeric `string`, or even worse it doesn't exist at all, or is set `null`, which would cause the client to crash if the exception is not handled well.

-That's why **schematize** comes in stage.
+That's why **schematize** comes on stage.
 It ensures the input or output data must be of a certain structure based on the schema, which provides the ability to auto-cast compatible values and provides default values when they're missing.